 As a lead pastor for sixteen years in a small town, I have seen the good, bad and ugly.
 There were some great times and some not so great times.
 But I am thankful for all the experiences.
 They taught me things about myself I could have never learned otherwise.
 It's been especially helpful to me because I often work with smaller churches with The Unstuck Group.
 I understand their struggle.
 Small town America is a tough mission field.
 I am privileged to work with pastors because it gives me a front row seat to watch churches execute vision and strategy to reach people who aren't following Jesus.
 However, I have seen something else not so fun to watch...a hostage crisis.

-When a church (especially in rural America) begins shifting from an insider focus to an outsider focus, it can cause a rift.
-People can't understand why worship and preaching styles have changed or why the Sunday language is different.
-In many cases, they push back; and when things don't return to normal, they leave the church.
-The pastor then becomes insecure, and without realizing it, is taken hostage by the remaining nay-sayers.
+When a church begins shifting from an insider focus to an outsider focus, it can cause a rift.
+People can't understand why worship isn't the way it used to be.
+And why is it so loud?
+Why aren't people wearing their Sunday best anymore?
+When change begins happening, it's normal to receive push back; and when things don't return to normal, eventually people leave the church.
+As a result, the pastor may become insecure, and without realizing it, is taken hostage by the remaining nay-sayers.
 This leads to a dangerous place of pleasing people.
 Plans are paused; action items are tabled; and the church goes back to Egypt where it's safe and predictable.

-When this occurs, we usually find core values and vision become violated, all for the sake of appeasing people to close the front door to keep others from leaving.
-While closing the front door may keep church members in, it also keeps the primary customer out.
+This is when we usually find core values and vision have become become violated, all for the sake of appeasing people.
+Pleasing people is usually a tactic used to close the front door and keep members from walking out.
+While closing the front door may keep some of your church members in, it close the door for people who need to meet Jesus.